pyrrhic/pathfinding/README.md

 Super un-polished and un-optimized.
 This is just a quick dirty hack to play around and learn some new-to-me tech.

+And just incase you have no idea what the A Star path finding algorithm is, it's a shortest path algorithm.
+Not guaranteed shortest path, since it makes some trade-offs for performance reasons.
+Usually see A Star or a variant of it in video games.

+If you want guaranteed shortest path I think dijkstra's algorithm would be a good alternative.

 ## What it looks like, since you probably won't be downloading this.

 ![alt text](http://i.imgur.com/NsdfOh9.gif "Oops.")